mkpoli/wenyan-book-video/processor/README.md

 1. Use `parse-markdown.py` to parse markdown chapters from `book/` into structured JSON files in `renderer/public/chapters/`
 2. Use `segment-text.py` to segment the text from chapter JSON files into smaller chunks to `renderer/public/segments/`
+3. Check segments if they are approporiate and correct, if not, update the code to regenerate.
+4. Use `translate.py` to generate English translations using OpenAI GPT-5 and save to `renderer/public/translations/`
-3. Use `transcribe.py` to transcribe segments to IPA and save to `renderer/public/transcripts/`
+5. Use `transcribe.py` to transcribe segments to IPA and save to `renderer/public/transcripts/`
-4. Use `synthesize.py` to generate the audio for each chunk and save into `renderer/public/audios/`
+6. Use `synthesize.py` to generate the audio for each chunk and save into `renderer/public/audios/`
-5. Use `voice-change.py` to change the voice of the audio into `renderer/public/audios/female/`
+7. Use `voice-change.py` to change the voice of the audio into `renderer/public/audios/female/`
-6. Use `translate.py` to generate English translations using OpenAI GPT-5 and save to `renderer/public/translations/`

 ## Chapter Titles Pipeline